-The ecological effects of bycatch mortality are the same as fishing mortality from directed fishing efforts.
-If not properly managed and accounted for, either form of mortality could potentially reduce stock biomass to an unsustainable level.
+If not properly managed and accounted for, bycatch mortality could potentially reduce stock biomass to an unsustainable level and have negative effects on ecosystems.
 Ecosystem interactions among CMP species in the marine environment are poorly known.
 The three species are migratory, interacting in various combinations of species groups at different levels on a seasonal basis.
 With the current state of knowledge, it is difficult to evaluate the potential ecosystem-wide impacts of these species interactions, or the ecosystem impacts from the limited mortality estimated to occur from mackerel fishing effort.
-However, there is very little bycatch in the Spanish mackerel portion of the CMP fishery with gillnet gear, and the king mackerel portion of the CMP fishery is also associated with a low level of bycatch.
-Release mortality rates for the CMP fishery are widely variable depending on species and fishing mode ranging from 5% for cobia in the Gulf to 100% for the Atlantic king mackerel commercial gillnet sector (Table 8.3.2.1).
+However, there is very little bycatch in the Spanish mackerel portion of the CMP fishery with gillnet gear, and the king mackerel portion of the CMP fishery are widely variable depending on species and fishing mode ranging from 5% for cobia in the Gulf to 100% for the Atlantic king mackerel commercial gillnet sector (Table 8.3.2.1).